 Individuals cannot refuse to divulge personal relevant information during a hearing test appointment as it is required for compliance with a legislative need.
 The obligation placed on individuals to 'co-operate' in the audiometry process within the Noise Regs. remains in place and over-rides any desire not to divulge information.
 Non-compliance with this would be treated in the employer’s disciplinary process in exactly the same was as any other non-compliance with a legislative requirement at work.

 As personal information gathered by The Noise Chap may at times be given reluctantly, The Noise Chap takes a very strong stance on limiting the personal data retained.
-This is explained at length here, but guarantees that neither The Noise Chap nor the employer retain any data which is not necessary for the legislative compliance.
+This guarantees that neither The Noise Chap nor the employer retain any data which is not necessary for the legislative compliance.

 Data is only used for the sole purpose of undertaking and maintaining a workplace audiometry programme.
 There is no profiling or other automatic processing use, nor marketing use or sale of the data.